 Medical and other health information from patients is monitored and captured by a remote patient monitoring system, also known as a remote physiologic monitoring system.
 The information is transmitted electronically so that healthcare providers can assess patients and provide them with instructions and recommendations if necessary.

 Remote patient monitoring services became even more valuable when the pandemic hit, as patients reduced travel and direct contact.
 Additionally, the federal government has expanded Medicare coverage for RPMs for chronic conditions.

 As the healthcare industry evolves, many interesting trends are emerging.
 One of these trends is the increasing adoption of virtual healthcare services.
 Physiological monitoring, or remote patient monitoring, falls into this category.
 In the years leading up to 2020, RPM was a foreign concept to many, but it has been increasingly adopted by providers and prescribed to patients.
 Remote patient monitoring is still largely unknown to many people.

 The concept of remote patient management involves moving healthcare closer to people and their homes and places of work, play and living.

 Remote Patient Monitoring (RPM) allows healthcare providers to monitor, report remotely, and analyze their patients’ acute and chronic conditions.
-Physicians are able to make proactive clinical decisions when they have real-time information about a patient’s disease state.
-With remote monitoring, patients can gain a better understanding of their health on a daily basis.
+Physicians can make proactive clinical decisions when they have real-time information about a patient’s disease state.
+With remote monitoring, patients can gain a better understanding of their health daily.